andriydruk/andriydruk.github.io/content/post/kotlin-plus-swift-equals-love.md

   <strong>Note:</strong> if you are intrested in this topic, I would recommend session <a href="https://www.youtube.com/watch?v=7_caITSjk1k">How to Manage Native C++ Memory in Android (Google I/O '17)</a>.
 </div>

-I believe that the most straight forward way, for now, is **manual releasing of References** (in future this can be changed).
+I believe that the most straightforward way, for now, is **manual releasing of References** (in future this can be changed).

-Here examples of code for both languages from [Swift Weather](https://github.com/andriydruk/swift-weather-app) project:
+Here are some examples of code for both languages from [Swift Weather](https://github.com/andriydruk/swift-weather-app) project:

 Swift Reference
 ~~~swift